December 28, 2008

 Merry Christmas

 I have just gotten back from a lovely Christmas in Rochester, N.Y.
 That is one hell of a drive, and the rain and snow and wind make it all the more pleasant.
 I was of course in a happy place in both directions, thanks to The History of Howard Stern, Act II, playing all this week on the Sirius/XM.
-I love this shit, though I wish they’d just play the damned tapes already.
+I love this stuff, though I wish they’d just play the damned tapes already.
 But the History specials are awesome.
 It fills in a lot for me since this Cleveland boy could only be a listener from 1992.

 Added: